karadoc/Civ4-K-Mod/readme.txt

 * K-Mod settings are stored in [Documents\My Games\Beyond the Sword\K-Mod].
 If you don't want to keep your settings, delete that K-Mod directory as well.

 == Upgrade instructions ==
-Usually it is sufficient to simply unzip the new version of K-Mod into the same directory as the old version - but if you want to be super sure that it's going to work correctly, simply uninstall the old version first.
+Usually it is sufficient to just unzip the new version of K-Mod into the same directory as the old version - but if you want to be super sure that it's going to work correctly, uninstall the old version first.
 Save games from previous version of K-Mod will still work with the new version unless explicitly specified in the changelog, so feel free to upgrade K-Mod mid-game.

 == Donations ==
 If you like the work that I've done and feel compelled to send money to me, you may do so.